patrickm02L/my-social-media/README.md

 ===============
 ### Objective

-* Access to Social Media Channels
+* Access to social media channels
 * Inform uses and logic of social media
 * Teach others how to use social media